TheArtling/django-drf-auth/README.md

 we always end up hooking up so many third party apps and overriding various settings/forms/classes, that "hooking up allauth" isn't really all that simple.

+Unfortunately, our web apps are currently hybrid apps where some parts are "old schoold" Django views that rely on session based authentication.
+Therefore we simply send our AJAX requests from our ReactJS apps with `withCredentials: true` and we re-use the session based authentication that was already set by Django.
+Our mobile apps, on the other hand, don't rely on session based authentication and should use JSON Web Tokens.

 We usually need:

 1. Authentication for normal web-forms.
-1. Autentication against API endpoints for ReactJS components / mobile apps.
+1. Authentication against API endpoints for session based auth for ReactJS components / mobile apps.
 1. Facebook login.
 1. Authentication via email, not username.
 Assumption: User.email is unique.
 1. Making sure that we collect name & email if users blocked those access